auu3yd/auu3yd.github.io/index.md

 I currently serve as the Electrical and Software Director of Virginia Motorsports, UVA's Formula SAE team.

+## Projects
+My projects range from software solutions to mechanical designs.

+### Custom Battery Management

+My most recent undertaking is a

+## Resumé

 Jump To:
 - [Projects](projects.md)